gabrielfuenmar/oceanmesh/README.md

       numpy 1.16.4
       meshpy 2018.2.1

-Input:
+Parameters:

-  path_to_ocean_scale: File name or path to IHO World Seas shapefile as distributed in marineregions.org by Flanders Marine Institute.
+      path_to_ocean_scale:File name or path to IHO World Seas shapefile as distributed in marineregions.org by Flanders Marine Institute.
 No direct download is permitted as per License, hence no direct availability through code.
-  Download the latest shapefile and use as input for this code.
+      Requires download with the latest shapefile.

+      polygon_nu: Integer
-  polygon_nu: The polygon number as defined in the IHO World Seas Shapefile from 0 to 21.
+      The polygon number as defined in the IHO World Seas Shapefile from 0 to 21.

-Output:
+Returns:

-  File of Array of Numpy Arrays (.npz) that includes an array of points (lon,lat) and an array of the point combinations by index that creates every triangle mesh.
+      File of Numpy Arrays that includes an array of the points and an array of the point combinations by index, that creates every triangle mesh.

 Code development:

   1. A shapefile with the IHO world seas polygons is read.